Table of Contents

 But We’ll Stumble Through to the Other Side

-John Mauldin also recently had some thoughts on the Fourth Turning.
-He points out that we will likely have a major recession as a result of the coronavirus which…
+John Mauldin also had some thoughts on the Fourth Turning.
+He pointed out that the USA will likely have a major recession as a result of the coronavirus which…

 [GSG editors note: This is the creative destruction that Neil Howe discussed in the interview above]